SimoneAstarita/queer_NLP_bib/README.md

 Piergentili, Andrea, et al. "Hi Guys or Hi Folks?
 Benchmarking Gender-Neutral Machine Translation with the GeNTE Corpus."

-## Gender Bias including nonbinary genders
+## Gender Bias Including Nonbinary Genders

 Rudinger, Rachel, et al. "Gender Bias in Coreference Resolution."
 Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 2 (Short Papers).
 2018